longhorn/website/content/docs/1.3.0/advanced-resources/deploy/customizing-default-settings.md

 2. Modify the default settings in the YAML file.
 The following is an example snippet of `values.yaml`:

+   When the setting is absent or has a leading `#` symbol, the default setting will use the default value in Longhorn or the customized values previously configured.

     ```yaml
     defaultSettings:
       backupTarget: s3://backupbucket@us-east-1/backupstore